CryptoExperts/IronMask/src/incompressible-tuples-generation.md

    i means that this expression linearly depends on the i-th input/random.
 For instance, assuming a circuit with 1 input and 2 randoms, `(0, 1, 1)` is a xor between the two randoms, and `(1, 0, 0)` is simply the first share of the inputs.
-Shares of the inputs are represented using powers of 2: `(1, 0, 0)` is the 1st share, `(4, 0, 0)` is the fourth.
+In IronMask and IronMAsk+, shares of the inputs are represented using powers of 2: `(1, 0, 0)` is the 1st share, `(4, 0, 0)` is the third.
+In IronMaskArithmetic, expressions are reprensented using a vector where 0 is set at index i means that this expression does not linearly depend on the i-th input/random.
+In this case, `(0, 0, 0, 1, 1)` is a xor between the two randoms, `(1, 0, 0, 0, 0)` is simply the first share and `(0, 0, 1, 0, 0)` is the third share.

- - `vars` if the map defined above.
+ - `vars` is the map defined above.

  - `t` is a tuple.
 It is represented as an array of expressions (meaning that it's an array of vectors since expressions are represented using vectors)

- - `gauss_exprs` contains the value of the expressions inside `t` after gauss elimination.
+ - `gauss_deps` contains the value of the expressions inside `t` after gauss elimination.

- - `gauss_indices` contains the randoms used for the gauss elimination.
+ - `gauss_rands` contains the randoms used for the gauss elimination.

  - `revealed_secret` is an integer representing the part of the secret